rl1987/trunnel/doc/trunnel.md

 or encoded.

-You can specify the behavior of the union when no tag value is matched using the "default:" label.
-The "fail" production is a special value that causes parsing and encoding to always fail for a given tag value.
-The "default: fail;" case is understood unless some other behavior for default is given.
+You can specify the behavior of the union when no tag value is matched using the `default:` label.
+The `fail` production is a special value that causes parsing and encoding to always fail for a given tag value.
+The `default: fail;` case is understood unless some other behavior for default is given.

 The fields in a union are represented by storing them in the generated structure.
 (To avoid user errors, no C union is generated.)
-Their names are prefixed with the name of the union, so ipv4\_addr would be stored as addr\_ipv4\_adr, and so on.
+Their names are prefixed with the name of the union, so `ipv4_addr` would be stored as `addr_ipv4_addr`, and so on.

 When encoding a union, only the fields referenced by the actual tag value are
 inspected: it's okay to encode if the other fields are invalid.